LunaticInAHat/liboodle/README.md

 The `RI` member variable is the "renormalization interval" -- this is the amount by which `NRW` will be incremented, once the "rapid learning" phase is over, and the coder reaches steady-state operation.

 Implementers must note that the implementation presented in this document requires that the arrays `LS`, `LSW`, and `SW` be oversized by at least 2 elements, compared to the actual alphabet size.
-This is because slots must be reserved for both the "0" symbol (at 0.0), and the "1" symbol (at 1.0).
+This is because slots must be reserved for both the "Escape" symbol (at 0.0), and the "1" symbol (at 1.0).
 The "1" can never be decoded, however it is required to be present, for the `Decode` operation to operate properly, as presented.

 ### Decay ###